py1u/ArtrDev/docs/artr-setup/getting_started.md

 # Getting Set Up For Development

-This will show you how to set up our technology stack from scratch.
+Lets set up our technology stack.
+We build Artr from scratch!

-**Notice:** I will teach you how to set up the tech stack from scratch.
-Later on ill have a repo that is cloneable with the entire tech stack set up.
-There are still some issues with connecting all the technologies so I will fix that asap!

 Published: 5/21/24
-Updated: 5/27/24
+Updated: 5/28/24

 ## 1. Set Up A Project Directory
 Create a new directory for your project and navigate into it.
 You can name the folder whatever you like so long as you can recognize it.
 I suggest "artr-name-dev" and replace 'name' with your first name'